 On 2 February 2021, three of the four lawyers (Armel Niyongere, Vital Nshimirimana, et Dieudonné Bashirahishize) were among a group of twelve defenders sentenced in absentia to life imprisonment for insurrection and organising a coup.
-The judgement also ordered the defendants to pay financial compensation, including the seizure of the financial assets of their families.106
+The judgement also ordered the defendants to pay financial compensation, including the seizure of the financial assets of their families.130

 To date, the lawyers have not obtained a copy of the judgement, making it difficult to challenge it.
 Moreover, the claimants' attempt to appeal the judgement from abroad has been dismissed.
-No reply has been received by the CAT from Burundi.
-The lawyers remain disbarred / suspended.
-The case was raised by the Benelux countries at the resumed part of the 43rd session of the Human Rights Council in June 2020 and the 45th session of the Human Rights Council in September 2020.